 Logistic procedures were followed downwards to the schools to be sampled.
 The researcher explained his visit to the principal/Head teachers.
-After which he distributed the tools and then administered them and after this the researcher proceeded with data collection using the procedure so far discussed.
+After which he was able to distribute the tools and then administer them and after this the researcher was able to proceed with data collection using the procedure so far discussed.